Soean/wpstarter/docs/10-WP-Starter-Command.md

 ### Customizing steps to run ("opt-in" mode)

-The first thing to notice is that is is possible to pass an array of step to run, by listing them after the command, for example:
+The first thing to notice is that it is possible to pass an array of step to run, by listing them after the command, for example:

 ```shell
 composer wpstarter publish-content-dev wp-cli